andreszs/cordova-plugin-biometric-auth/README.md

 - Using an **authenticators** value other than `0` or `1` will discard the **disableBackup** option.
 - Always provide a **negativeButtonText** when  using **disableBackup** or not using `DEVICE_CREDENTIAL` authenticator.
 - Android 5 will use the KeyguardManager PIN, pattern or password regardless of any options.
-- Browser platforms simply shows a dialog to manually select either of these results:
-  - AUTHENTICATION_FAILED
-  - BIOMETRIC_DISMISSED
-  - BIOMETRIC_SUCCESS

 # Plugin demo app